“The timesheet is the #1 cause of depression in a CPA Firm.” – Steve Major

 How to Start Implementing Value Pricing in Your CPA Firm:

 What you don’t want to do is go “cold turkey.”
 This would cause chaos on your team.
 Instead, Steve recommends a 3-6 month window of slow implementation.
-He recommends making sure you develop the systems, and the correct software to get the pieces set for the move to value pricing.
+He recommends making sure you develop the systems, and workflow software to get the pieces set for the move to value pricing.

 Keep the timesheets in throughout the 6 month move, but slowly remove them with smaller than larger clients.
 At the end of 6 months, they will all be gone.
 The problem: the employees are usually on-board for a swift removal of timesheets, but it’s actually the owners who take the most adjusting.
 Remember: they are used to thinking timesheets give them “control.”